Esa824/Spaceship/README.md

 # space-ship
-you compile like this g++ -g -l ncuresers Spaceship.cpp Stars.cpp Shoot.cpp move up w move down s move left a
+you compile like this g++ -g -l ncuresers Spaceship move up w move down s move left a